Item has been added

 Improved Soil Quality

 One of the standout benefits of raised garden beds is the ability to control your soil quality.
-Instead of battling with poor native soil, you can fill your raised beds with a mix of compost, topsoil, and other organic matter.
+Instead of battling with poor native soil, you can fill your raised beds with a quality premium potting mix.
 This creates the perfect environment for your plants to thrive.
 Good soil is crucial for healthy plant growth, and with raised beds, you can ensure your plants get the nutrients they need.

 Better Drainage